Christmas in Pakistan

 On Christmas Eve, Churches are packed for the midnight or vigil-mass services.
 The choirs sing very special hymns.
 After the vigil-mass, in some places, there are fireworks which help celebrate the start of Bara Din.
 People dance, exchange presents and enjoy the special night.

 On Bara Din or Christmas Day, Christians go to Church again for the Bara Din celebrations.
-People wear their best, colourful clothes.
+People wear their best, colorful clothes.
 They can stay in the Church courtyard for hours, enjoying various food from the different stalls.
 The evening is usually celebrated with immediate family or relatives where special food is enjoyed.
 Adults often visit their parents.

 In Pakistan Santa Claus/Father Christmas is known as 'Christmas Baba'.